U.S. jobless claims hover near 4-year lows

 Nonfarm employment likely increased 200,000 last month, according to a Reuters survey, after rising 243,000 in January.
 The unemployment rate is seen holding at a three-year low of 8.3 percent in February.

 The government will release February's employment report on March 9.
-While the labour market is gaining momentum, the level of employment is still 5.82 million from its prerecession level.
+While the labor market is gaining momentum, the level of employment is still 5.82 million from its prerecession level.

-On Wednesday, Federal Reserve Chairman Ben Bernanke described the labour market as "far from normal" and that further improvement would require stronger growth in final demand and production.
+On Wednesday, Federal Reserve Chairman Ben Bernanke described the labor market as "far from normal" and that further improvement would require stronger growth in final demand and production.

 A Labor Department official said there was nothing unusual in the state-level data and that no states had been estimated.